Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 ## Pre requisites

 1. You need to know your RMS host name and be able to login to the RMS console.
-You can find how to do that using [these instructions](how-to-get-credentials.md)
+You can find how to do that using [these instructions](how-to-get-credentials.md).
-2. Your AMS storage accounts need to be registered in your RMS instance
+2. Your AMS storage accounts need to be registered in your RMS instance.
+Use [these instructions](custom-storage.md) to do that.
 3. The AMS storage account you need to migrate data from, must be selected as "Primary".
-Use [these instructions](custom-storage.md) to do that.
 This is a mandatory step.

 ## Get AMS credentials